Oak Glen Preserve: Botanic Garden venues

 The Southern California Montane Botanic Garden includes a series of themed venues.
-Notable examples are Hummingbird Hill, established in 2015 with thirty native species selected to attract hummingbirds, the Artist’s Palette garden, opened in 2016 with wildflowers chosen to evoke the colors of Monet’s paintings, and the Experimental Oak Woodland, launched in 2024 as part of a project to test oak species resistant to the goldspotted oak borer.
-Other venues include Pioneer Pasture, Stream Trail, Sacred Springs, Chaparral Vistas, the Wetlands Boardwalk, Conifers of California, Deciduous Forest, Aquatic Ecosystems, and Falling Waters.
+Notable examples are Hummingbird Hill, planted with native species selected to attract hummingbirds, and the Artist’s Palette garden, which uses wildflowers chosen to evoke the colors of Monet’s paintings.

-The Children’s Forest, located near the lower parking area, was established in 2003 with the planting of sequoias, cedars, and redwoods.
-In 2021 it was developed as a botanic garden venue with a loop trail marked by arches decorated with animal silhouettes and other interpretive features designed for children’s outdoor learning.
+The Children’s Forest includes sequoias, cedars, and redwoods along a loop trail with interpretive features designed for children’s outdoor learning.